Energy

 Measuring devices

 Certain devices, such as a P1 meter or a current clamp, can measure the total energy usage of a home or a specific power group.
 Their measurements contribute to the overall energy consumption data for the entire home.
 To mark a device that measures cumulative energy usage, set the cumulative property to true in your driver's configuration.
+In case of a gas or water meter device, the cumulative property can also be applied.
+Homey will then read the meter_gas/meter_water capabilities to determine the gas and water usage of the whole home.

 /drivers/<driver_id>/driver.compose.json